bsamot10/confluentCluster/README.md

 If everything has gone well, the ```jps``` command should print all 5 services.

-If not, try to re-start the missing services in each node.
+If not, try to restart the missing services in each node.